qifan-han/qifan-han.github.io/_pages/about.md

   - /about.html
 ---

-I am Qifan Han, Ph.D. candidate in Economics at Boston University.
+I am Qifan Han, a Ph.D. candidate in Economics at Boston University.

-My research applies causal inference, partial identification, structural modeling and analytical modeling to study the policy impact on digital platforms.
+My research focuses on digital marketing and applied econometrics.
+I explore content production and consumption on digital platforms using causal inference, partial identification, structural estimation and analytical modeling.

-I hold Master's degree in Econometrics and Mathematical Economics from LSE and Quantitative Methods in Social Sciences from Columbia University, and an undergraduate degree in International Politics from Fudan University.
+I hold a Master's degree in Econometrics and Mathematical Economics from the London School of Economics and another in Quantitative Methods in Social Sciences from Columbia University.
+I also earned my undergraduate degree in International Politics from Fudan University.

 I was born and raised in Nanjing, China.